-At TBG, we understand that your free time is at a premium, and we’re here to help.
+At Two Beard Gaming, we understand that your free time is at a premium, and we’re here to help.
 No more shall you spend your evenings endlessly browsing Crunchyroll, Funimation, or the many questionably legal streaming sites online trying to sort between the thousands of available titles.
 To help you maximize the efficiency of your anime watching time, we’ve compiled our top 30 that are absolute must-sees!

 The titles that follow are varied in age and genre.
 Some you will already know, but hopefully a few might surprise you.
 And the one thing they all have in common?
 They carry the TBG seal of quality.

 So find a comfy chair and your favourite snack.
 Here are the 30 Anime You Absolutely Must Watch Before You Die, the Complete List:

 A lesser-known work by Masamune Shirow (of Ghost in the Shell fame), this one is about three boys who band together to search out the source behind their shared childhood trauma, and in doing so, tap into a mysterious and dangerous spirit world.

 29. Nausicaä of the Valley of the Wind (1984)

 This film (which is based off Hayao Miyazaki’s manga) actually pre-dates Studio Ghibli.
 In a post-apocalyptic world, a girl must try to make peace between kingdoms to prevent the use of a powerful weapon.

 Two girls are recruited by a mysterious organisation to travel through alternate dimensions collecting magical fragments.
 This is a fun, colourful romp in which every episode is something different.
 Sure to put a smile on your face.